Four types of Tanning Methods: Chromium Tanning, Vegetable Tanning, and Smoke Tanning. February 13, 2020

 VEGETABLE TANNING: ANCIENT TRADITIONARY WAY

 Before the fastest method of tanning invented, to process the leather, people use the traditional way to tannage the leather.
 The one of another notable tanning process that uses natural and vegetable ingredients, The oldest and most intricate process, Vegetable Tanning

-Tanning with natural ingredients has existed for over 5,000 years and was, for many centuries, the main tanning method.
+Tanning with natural ingredients has existed for over 5,000 years and has been the primary tanning method for many centuries.
 Ornaments placed on stone coffins reveal that vegetable tanning was around in the 4th millennium BC in Egypt.
 Since the discovery of Ötzi in the ice of the Alps, it is evident that several leather types were prepared for various uses even 5,000 years ago.
-Recently, the more modern and industrialized tanning methods have become common and it can be assumed that nowadays only 10 – 12% of all leather is vegetable-tanned.
+Recently, the more modern and industrialized tanning methods have become common, and it can be assumed that nowadays, only 10 – 12% of all leather is vegetable-tanned.

-Vegetable tanning is a time-consuming process requiring highly skilled craftsmen, which involves soaking hides in large baths of concentrated tannins over a course of several months.
-With all the complexity, comes the veg-tan leather with natural known characteristics.
+Vegetable tanning is a time-consuming process requiring highly skilled artisans, which involves soaking hides in large baths of concentrated tannins over several months.
+With all the complexity comes the veg-tan leather with known natural characteristics.
 Some of the features and benefits associated with veg-tan leather which makes it relevant in the heritage community include:

 • Ancient, heritage and traditionary approach